 Like many countries in Asia, Vietnam has that winning family-friendly combination of adventure and beaches.
 The journey from Hanoi to Ho Chi Minh by road is not only a classic adventure, but you can stop en route to enjoy Hoi An’s coast and sandwich the easy-going journey with a boat trip on Halong Bay in the north and a visit to the floating markets of the Mekong Delta in the south.
 There are also wildlife encounters to be had at the turtle and primate conservation centres at Cuc Phuong or Cat Tien National Park where you can stay in luxury safari tents.
 Selective Asia can tailor-make family adventures in Vietnam, providing an experienced guide as well as a private driver and vehicle.

 Indonesia is another incredibly diverse destination in Asia for an adventure holiday – and Exsus has some amazing itineraries specially designed with families in mind.
-Its 14-night Sumatra Wildlife and Bali Beaches trip takes you on an unforgettable journey through the jungles of Sumatra, meeting local tribespeople and searching for orang-utans.
-You stay in a comfortable jungle lodge before heading off to Bali for four nights at the ultra-luxurious Orient-Express Jimbaran Puri.
+Its 14-night Komodo and Beyond adventure takes you on an unforgettable journey through Indonesia and her islands, including a fabulous cruise on a yacht, before indulging in an unforgettable two days in Hong Kong.

-Upping adrenaline levels, the two-week Invigorating Indonesia itinerary includes a range of jungle jollies, from elephant-back riding and white-water rafting to volcano trekking.
+Upping adrenaline levels, the two-week Orang Utans and Dragons itinerary includes a range of jungle jollies, from elephant-back riding and white-water rafting to volcano trekking.
 For the ultimate sailing adventure, step aboard the Tiger Blue – a 34m-long crewed yacht with berths for just 12 guests – for a voyage to the Spice Islands or an encounter with real-life dragons in Komodo National Park.